 The Borderline Personality Disorder Patient and Family Education Initiative offers resources for those affected by BPD and other personality disorders.

-McLean’s public awareness campaign, Deconstructing Stigma: A Change in Thought Can Change a Life, works to erase the stigma surrounding mental health.
+McLean’s public awareness campaign, Deconstructing Stigma: Changing Attitudes About Mental Health, works to erase the stigma surrounding mental health.

 Through art and storytelling, this project is changing misconceptions about opioid addiction.